 Oils, Butters, & Creams

 I don’t use lotion on my tot.
-Instead, I use oils (almond and coconut) and occasionally balms (Primally Pure -where I buy my deodorant) and butters (Shea and Coco).
+Instead, I use oils (almond and coconut) and occasionally balms (Primally Pure -where I buy my deodorant) and different kinds of butter (Shea and Coco).

 NEWBORN CLEANING CHECKLIST